Rays vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Yandy Diaz and the Tampa Bay Rays will see Logan Allen on the hill for the Cleveland Guardians on Saturday at 6:10 PM ET.
+Randy Arozarena and Jose Ramirez will be among the star attractions when the Tampa Bay Rays face the Cleveland Guardians on Sunday at 4:10 PM ET, at Progressive Field.

-The Guardians are +100 moneyline underdogs in this matchup with the favorite Rays (-120).
-The total is 8.5 runs for the contest.
+The Guardians are listed as +120 moneyline underdogs for this matchup with the favorite Rays (-145).
+The over/under is 9 runs for the matchup.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.